otsaloma/nfoview/po/README.md

 Translations are available at [Transifex][1].
 Please use that to add and update translations.

-If you want to try your translation, get the nfoview source code from [GitHub][2], download the translation from Transifex, place it in the `po` directory and compile that translation to the `locale` directory (which does not exist by default).
+To try your translation, get the nfoview source code from [GitHub][2], download the translation from Transifex, place it in the `po` directory and compile that translation to the `locale` directory (which does not exist by default).

     mkdir -p locale/xx/LC_MESSAGES
     msgfmt -cv po/xx.po -o locale/xx/LC_MESSAGES/nfoview.mo